Autistic rights movement: Autistic culture

-Some autistic activists suggest that life with autism is like being born among people who speak a different language, follow a religion or philosophy one does not share, and live a lifestyle that feels alien.
+Some autistic activists suggest that life as an autistic person is like being born among people who speak a different language, follow a religion or philosophy one does not share, and live a lifestyle that feels alien.
 Social media, meetups, and specific professions are spaces where autistic people connect and may share common interests.

 Self advocacy and inclusion in decision-making

 A common theme expressed among autistic rights activists and neurodiversity groups is that they are different from parent- and professional-led organizations and conferences that dominate the autism scene.

 In 2003, autism researcher Michelle Dawson criticizes the norm of allowing parents to speak on behalf of their autistic children at conferences to the exclusion of autistics: "With the happy and proud collaboration of governments, courts, researchers, service providers, and funding bodies", she says, "parents have succeeded in removing autistics from the vicinity of any important discussions or decisions."
-She says that the exclusion results in policy and treatment decisions being made solely by individuals who do not directly experience autism.
+She says that the exclusion results in policy and treatment decisions being made solely by individuals who are not autistic.

-In 2005, Autistic rights activist Jim Sinclair states that autism conferences are traditionally geared toward neurotypical parents and professionals, and that to an autistic person they may be quite "hostile" in terms of sensory stimulation and rigidity.

 Autism interventions and therapies

 In 2011, Aspies For Freedom (AFF) stated that they believe many unethical therapies and treatments for autism have become common.
 AFF argued that extensive—40 hours per week—applied behavior analysis (ABA) and restricting stimming and other coping mechanisms associated with autism are mentally harmful, that aversion therapy and the use of restraints are physically harmful, and that non-medically approved treatments like chelation therapy and exorcism are dangerous.

-United Nations (UN) human rights experts have expressed that autistic people are particularly at risk for harmful medical practices and some approaches amount to "ill-treatment or torture."
+United Nations (UN) human rights experts have expressed that autistic people are particularly at risk for harmful medical practices and some approaches amount to "ill-treatment or torture".

 Canadian autism self-advocate Michelle Dawson testified in court against government funding of ABA therapy.
 The Canadian organization Autistics for Autistics (A4A) has outlined some of the main objections to ABA from autistic self-advocates.

 In 2004, Jane Meyerding, who is autistic, criticized therapy that attempts to remove autism typical behaviors and states that the behaviors are often attempts to communicate.
 Studies have shown that efforts to pass as non-autistic is associated with poorer mental health and psychological well-being, and such findings were consistent across various age groups.
 There have been accounts and qualitative evidence that some forms of behavioral interventions increase masking or worsen mental health for some autistic people.
-American autistic rights advocate Ari Ne'erman argues that by addressing individual traits of autism, it is possible to reduce harmful behavior and avoid encouraging camouflaging behaviors.
+American autistic rights advocate Ari Ne'eman argues that by addressing individual traits of autism, it is possible to reduce harmful behavior and avoid encouraging camouflaging behaviors.